There is no shortage of utterly charming villages in New England — Norman Rockwell-esque towns that are beautiful in every season.

-And in the fall, when nature’s colors give an extra boost to every red barn and covered bridge and add highlights to every tall-steepled church, well that, my friends, is why visitors flock to Quechee and Woodstock, Vermont.
+And in the fall, when nature’s colors give an extra boost to every red barn and covered bridge and add highlights to every tall-steepled church — well that, my friends, is why visitors flock to Woodstock, Vermont every year.

 As you ogle the blazing colors that surround you, why not sample incredible Vermont cheese, stroll across a covered bridge, visit Vermont’s only national park, walk through the treetops, and hike through the mountains?

-This is a local’s guide to the best things to do in Woodstock, Vermont, as well as the neighboring village of Quechee.
+This is a local’s guide to the best things to do in Woodstock VT as well as the neighboring village of Quechee.

 Ready to visit one of Vermont’s most lovely towns?
 Here we go.